-Not all saltwater fishing in Gulf Shores, Alabama, involves renting a charter boat to reel in a big catch.
+Not all saltwater fishing in Gulf Shores involves renting a charter boat to reel in a big catch.
 Anglers can fish right from the surf on the beach and still catch a worthy game fish.
-Depending on the time of year, surf anglers can land a flounder, red drum or tuna.
+Depending on the time of year -- and anytime of year is good -- surf anglers can land a flounder, red drum or tuna.
+This is a popular beach area, so be mindful of beachcombers and search for out of the way spots, far from the throngs sun worshipers.

 What to Catch

-When surf fishing in Gulf Shores, Alabama, you are likely to catch a variety of saltwater game fish.
-Some fish you may catch include amber or crevalle jack, blue fish, black or red drum, croaker, flounder, grouper, ling cobia, mahi mahi, king fish, king or spanish mackerel, pompano, red, grey or vermilion snapper, spot, sea trout, tarpon, triggerfish, tripletail, yellowfin or blackfin tuna and wahoo.
+A variety of saltwater game fish can be caught from the surf in Gulf Shores.
+Some fish you may catch include amber or crevalle jack, blue fish, black or red drum and croaker.
+Other fish found is these Gulf waters are flounder, grouper, ling cobia, mahi mahi, king fish, king or spanish mackerel, pompano, red, grey or vermilion snapper, spot, sea trout, tarpon, triggerfish, tripletail, yellowfin or blackfin tuna and wahoo, though many of these species are more likely caught on a boat in deeper waters.

 Bait